 No consultant found

-This practical description of how to find and modify a rented or purchased house can help you create and invite renters into a shared-residence IC.
+Shared rental house: This practical description of how to find and modify a rental house can help you create and invite renters into a shared-residence IC.
+On Facebook you may find affinity groups where people advertise or seek out housing options that are queer friendly.
+For example “[name of city] Queer Exchange” is a good one for LGBTQ+ people.